mkotonoyan25/terraform-scalable-web/README.md

 You will build a fully functional and production-like web hosting infrastructure on AWS using Terraform:

-- A custom VPC with two public subnets (across 2 AZs)
+- A custom VPC with public subnets (in different AZ's)
 -
 - A public Application Load Balancer (ALB)
 -